Read the article detailing deck.gl's Views and Projections system.

 .
 (Note that in geospatial viewports, this actual distance used is scaled by the height of the screen).orthographic

-(perspective projection).equals
+(perspective projection).

 Parameters: